-A part of the cope and drag, green-sand cores are not a typical type used in core sand casting.
-The disadvantages associated with this type of core is that they are not very strong, which results in casting narrow and long features extremely difficult, if not impossible.
+The main disadvantage of green-sand cores is that they are not very strong.
+Which makes the casting of narrow and long features extremely difficult, if not impossible.

-Typically applied through a hole in a casting, these type of cores, in the cases where they are used to cast long features, results in a need for machining after the casting process.
+Typically, application is made through a hole in a casting.
+These core types, in the cases where they are used to cast long features, result in a need for post-casting machining.

-Overcoming some of the disadvantages associated with green-sand core sand casting, dry-sand cores are formed independently inside the mold, after which it is inserted into the core prints, responsible for holding the core in position, in the mold.
+Dry-sand cores, meanwhile, are formed independently inside the mold.
+After which it is inserted into the mold’s core prints, which are responsible for holding the core in position.

-This core segment produced is now baked or hardened, after which multiple core segments are hot glued together or attached to one another by making use of various means and techniques.
+At which point multiple core segments are either hot glued together or attached using various other means and techniques.

-Rough spots found on the core are filled and sanded down.
-These cores are then very lightly coated with graphite, mica or silica, resulting an increased resistance to heat and smoother surface finish.
+Rough spots on the core are then filed and sanded down.
+Before the cores are lightly coated with graphite, mic, or silica.
+This increases heat resistance and offers a smoother surface finish.

 In cases of single piece cores, no assembly is needed as they are produced by making use of a split core box, made of two halves and featuring at least one hole through which sand can be introduced.